Gambling in Nova Scotia

 Online casinos in Nova Scotia

-Consumers in Nova Scotia are free to play at online casinos that are based offshore and while it is technically not legal, it is not illegal to play.
+Consumers in Nova Scotia are free to play at online casinos based offshore and, while these operators are not licensed by the province, Canadian law does not generally prohibit residents from accessing them.

-In the meantime there are many online casinos based in offshore locations such as Malta and the United Kingdom which will accept your bets.
+In the meantime, there are many online casinos licensed in well-established jurisdictions such as Malta, Gibraltar, the Isle of Man and the United Kingdom that accept players from Nova Scotia.

 Land-based gambling in Nova Scotia